 Despite the long history or retail internationalization in sourcing and logistics, yet since relatively recent times the European retail sector has seen substantial expansion of international operations towards consumers at foreign markets.
 The rapid increase in international activity of European retailers and the expansion in Europe of non-European retailers is one of several structural changes that have taken place since the late 1980s.
 In this period the large firms have grown at a substantially faster rate than the sector as a whole (for more details refer to Knezevic, Delic & Knego, 2014).

 Knezevic, Delic and Knego, (2014) analyze data on Top 250 European retailers and discuss the present situation and trends at selected Central Eastern European markets.
 Upon given analysis, they claim that till 2000 at Visegrad markets (Poland, Czech Republic, Slovakia and Hungary) there were more than 10 large foreign retailers present per each country, while in Croatia the number of 10 large foreign retailers is exceeded with the delay of 5 years.
-In addition, they found that the number of large foreign retailers at given markets has gron since 2006 (see Figure 1).
+In addition, they found that the number of large foreign retailers at given markets has grown since 2006 (see Figure 1).

 Figure 1.
 Total number of Top 250 global retailers present at selected Central and Eastern European countries